Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 Damaged mitochondria.
 Mitochondria are the energy generators in every cell.
 They take the glucose in the blood and convert it into ATP, the energy molecule.
 When mitochondria are damaged, cells revert to fermenting glucose to get their energy.
 Cancer rapidly appears in this environment.
 Mitochondria are discussed below, along with a list of causes of damage.

 Stress - Negative attitude, constant thoughts of complaint, powerlessness, isolation, blockages.
 There is a strong association between cancer and feeling lonely, socially isolated, or grieving after the death of a loved one.
-Depression and insufficient sleep are also stressful.
+Depression and insufficient sleep are stressful.
 (31, 37, 38, 61, 62, 79)

 Lack of physical activity.
 The modern lifestyle involves long periods of sitting and inactivity.
 Exercise need not be strenuous, but the human body needs to walk and move for several hours every day.
 Inactivity is deadly.
 (83)